KevinAllen1/digital-call-kits/src/IBMLABS/emailSample4.md

 You can register on the challenge platform and submit your project here:

-[ insert link provided by Daniel Krook ]
+[ insert link provided by the Call for Code team ]

 For those of you that joined us in our Call for Code Day, thank you!
 And those that did not, there's still time to form or join a team and get working on a submission.
 You're helping to show the world that developers have the power to affect real, positive change in society.